Key Quote

 COLONIAL EDUCATION

 Agard grew up in Guyana (then British Guiana), where the school curriculum was dictated by the British Empire.
 Caribbean children were taught British history, literature, and values while their own heritage was ignored or denigrated.
-This cultural erasure (removal from record) was a deliberate tool of colonial control: by replacing indigenous knowledge with British narratives, the empire maintained ideological dominance even after physical control ended.
+This cultural erasureerasure — The act of removing or eliminating something from record or memory was a deliberate tool of colonial control: by replacing indigenous knowledge with British narratives, the empire maintained ideological dominance even after physical control ended.

 BLACK BRITISH IDENTITY